 I have taught classes for the past five years at 11 different schools and colleges in the state of Ohio and told my story of how my mother was killed along with a class on How to Get Paid for Caring for your Loved One through Ohio's Medicaid Programs, and I will continue telling this story and teaching this class until the day I die.

 You may see how this "Visionary Identity Conscious Unity" site quotes Dr. Vivian **.
 I never wanted this type of healing for her, but we had no choice, because I didn't know and my mother was unable to speak, because she suffered numerous strokes and seizures and 3/4 of her brain was damaged.
 If we don't do something as a society to stop this from happening, we are the next in line for this type of treatment.

 This happened in 2004, and thanks to the Admission Agreement that I was forced to sign at Broadview Multi-Care, I was forced to waive my right to a trial in court even for a wrongful death.

-Broadview Multi-Care Center Company Profile
+Broadview Multi-Care Center Company Information

 - Company Name:

 - Broadview Multicare